-Death is not a Friend
+Death is Not a Friend

 I recently watched a documentary that followed a grief counselor as he gave advice and counsel to people and families facing death.
 I found it very thought provoking because his basic philosophy was that people shouldn’t fear death but instead should see it merely as a part of life.